 - Be certain the minidriver is supported for the card.
 Many older smart cards don’t use the Windows smart card framework, and instead use a smart card middle-ware application.

 - Many smart card minidrivers are not downloadable by Plug & Play and instead have to be installed manually.
-If you have this problem with a Taglio smart card, such as the C2 Series card or the uTrust MD Smart Card series, download and run the Minidriver installer application, and it will pre-install the drivers.
+If you have this problem with a Taglio C2 smart card, such as the C2 Series card or the uTrust MD Smart Card series, download and run the Minidriver installer application, and it will pre-install the drivers.
 The installer application can be downloaded from the Taglio Download Page or for the uTrust MD Smart Cardsavailable at the Identiv web site.